Skip to main content

 • Beach vs. Planned Lifestyle: Buyers often compare the walkable coastal feel of Neptune Beach with the amenity-rich structure of Nocatee, where homes are taking longer to sell as buyers seek specific design styles.

-• Safety & Small-Town Feel: Green Cove Springs and Middleburg remain popular for lower crime and close-knit communities.
+• Small-Town Atmosphere: Green Cove Springs and Middleburg remain popular for their close-knit communities.

 Commute Considerations: Driving from the Beaches or St. Johns County to downtown Jacksonville typically takes 20-30 minutes, longer during peak traffic along corridors like Atlantic Boulevard.